secrethub/secrethub-kubernetes-mutating-webhook/deploy/gcloud-function/README.md

-# Deploy to AWS Lambda
+# Deploy in a Google Cloud Function

-You can deploy the webhook to AWS Lambda and activate it in your Kubernetes cluster by adding the following module to your Terraform project:
+You can deploy the webhook to Google Cloud Function and activate it in your Kubernetes cluster by adding the following module to your Terraform project:

 ```terraform
 module "secrethub_mutating_webhook" {